 Always chew your food completely and thoroughly before you swallow, as this helps to make digestion much easier.
-Also, make sure you have enough fiber (such as whole wheat pasta and bread, bran and other cereals - soluble fiber such as linseed and oats are good), and protein in your diet.
+Also, make sure you have enough fiber (such as whole wheat pasta and bread, bran and other cereals - soluble fiber such as linseed and oats are good), and protein in your diet as these are all good foods that prevent dumping syndrome.
 Avoid drinking any alcohol, and be sure to stay away from acidic and spicy foods.
 Citrus fruits, tomatoes, and other foods that have high amounts of acid in them can be difficult for some to digest properly and can cause issues with you digestion.

 When preparing your food, it’s best to grill, bake, or broil.
 Avoid frying and similar methods of cooking, as it increases unhealthy fat and oils, which can cause issues with your digestive process.
-You want the calories, but you don’t want to do anything that will cause dumping syndrome.
+You want the calories, but you don’t want to do anything that will cause symptoms.

 Finally, relax after eating and even lean back a bit.
 Slow things down a bit, so you can slow the movement of your food and so your body can rest during the digestive process.
 Eat six to eight small meals daily to avoid eating too much at a time.
 You may be able to tolerate larger portions over time, but keep servings small at first.
 All these measures will help prevent dumping syndrome.